mikcies95/-WIP-NextJS-Food-Posting-App/README.md

 - In theory this app should allow for storing images locally and while it does add the posts it's not displaying the added images. /To fix

 - Additionally this App has no advanced back-end utility and one day I would like to add it.
-For example, building something that allows storing the posts and image on a server-side database. /Long future plans
+For example, building something that allows storing the posts and images on a server-side database. /Long future plans